hadasc/aws-alexa-lambda-workshop/BuildYourFirstSkill.md

 For now, we would like to store your name in one of our slots (we will use it later on).
 Create a new slot with the name ```myName```, click the ```+``` sign to add it and define the slot type as ```AMAZON.FirstName```.
 A slot type defines how data in the slot is recognized and handled, such as a list of possible values to expect in the slot.

-To add additional properties to the slot, click on ```Edit Dialod``` next to the slot.
+To add additional properties to the slot, click on ```Edit Dialog``` next to the slot.
 On this screen, you can set properties, such as validation, and define required slots.
 In our case, this slot is required so we should turn on ```Slot Filling``` and define speech prompts that will be used by Alexa to ask the user to fill the slot.
 You can use multiple prompts.
 Don't forget to click the ```+``` sign to add it.

 In addition, you should add ```user utterances``` that let Alexa know what might a user say as a response to the slot filling question.
 Those utterances should include the slot in curly brackets {}.